Belgrave Hospital for Children

 The Belgrave Hospital for Children in Kennington, London, United Kingdom was a voluntary hospital founded in Pimlico, London in 1866.
 A new hospital building was constructed between 1899 and 1926 at 1 Clapham Road from a design by Charles Holden.
 It was designated a Grade II* listed building in 1981 and is currently residential flats.

 History

 The hospital was founded in 1866 and was originally sited in Gloucester Street, Pimlico.
 The Kennington building was designed by Charles Holden, on a site plan by H. Percy Adams, and was built in stages between 1899 and 1926.
 The foundation stone was laid by Princess Beatrice on 27 June 1900.

+Panels of picture tiles of nursery rhymes, made by W.B.
+Simpson and Sons, which decorated hospital walls were according to John Greene possibly re-sited to another King's College hospital when the hospital closed.

 It joined the National Health Service in 1948 as part of the King's College Hospital Group.
 It closed in 1985 and remained disused until it was converted into residential accommodation in the 1990s.